Business and Finance

 Literature Review

-A substantial body of research exists on Casinos and their impacts on society with different perspectives.
-The researchers have tried to assess the gambling’s effects on the society, lawmaking, economy and gamblers’ lives.
+A substantial body of research exists on Casinos and their impacts on society from different perspectives.
+The researchers have tried to assess gambling’s effects on society, lawmaking, the economy and gamblers’ lives.
 A large proportion of the research is found in 1990s era, though it might be thought as outdated literature as modern studies have investigated casinos from various new perspectives, however, these studies have delivered some of the major findings of casinos and their impact on local communities.
-While reviewing the literature for the present study, the researcher has tried to include the most relevant and current studies and older studies are included only in case they were definitive and could help demonstrate how the research results of studies on casino have changed over the years.
-The researcher also found older the literature full of optimism dismissing the research on negative aspects and with defensive sceptic approach on issues of the social cost charged by the casino industry.
-The current contemporary literature is found to be more critical and addressing the earlier rosy nature of research reports.
-Some of the investigators tried to cater the social cost of casinos more vibrantly and rigorously and criticized the previous studies for not calculating the costs accurately.
-Different results and findings have been found in the literature that are included in this chapter to give a background knowledge support to the study.
+While reviewing the literature for the present study, the researcher has tried to include the most relevant and current studies and older studies are included only in case they were definitive and could help demonstrate how the research results of studies on casinos have changed over the years.
+The researcher also found older literature full of optimism, dismissing the research on negative aspects and with a defensive skeptic approach on issues of the social cost charged by the casino industry.
+The current contemporary literature is found to be more critical and addresses the earlier rosy nature of research reports.
+Some of the investigators tried to cater to the social cost of casinos more vibrantly and rigorously and criticized the previous studies for not calculating the costs accurately.
+Different results and findings have been found in the literature that are included in this chapter to give background knowledge support to the study.

 Information on casino

-A casino is a venue for gambling with a complex nature of business involving specialized and skilled employees including managers, financial executives, dealers, security personnel, supervisors and marketing staff.
-Casinos operate illegally also that will require them to hire extra personnel like debt-collectors and guys to watch out corps raids and cappers, ropers to bring the people in encouraging them to make bets (Asbury, 1938, pp. 182-184)
+A casino is a venue for gambling with a complex nature of business involving specialized and skilled employees, including managers, financial executives, dealers, security personnel, supervisors and marketing staff.
+Casinos that operate illegally also will require them to hire extra personnel like debt collectors and guys to watch out for corps raids and cappers, and ropers to bring the people in and encourage them to make bets (Asbury, 1938, pp. 182-184).

-Casinos are legalized in many forms and understanding of gambling and gambling venues operating in the market is becoming very important to formulate the policies and this asks for a greater scientific research.
-A number of four research journals are publishing studies conducted on the topic of gambling and associated problems, these journals are International Gambling Studies, Journal of Gambling Issues, Journal of Gambling Issues and Gambling Research.
+Casinos are legalized in many forms, and understanding gambling and gambling venues operating in the market is becoming very important to formulate the policies, and this asks for greater scientific research.
+A number of four research journals are publishing studies conducted on the topic of gambling and associated problems; these journals are International Gambling Studies, Journal of Gambling Issues, Journal of Gambling Issues and Gambling Research.

-Rorabaugh in 1979 characterized the American nation obsessed with salvation and money.
-Gambling historically has a crucial space in the subjects of crime, sin and spirit which is because of money infatuated cultural influence (Binde, 2001).
-Chance taking games were perceived as sin (Winship, 1939, pp. 10-11).
-Conventionally, people involved in gambling from the areas Mississippi, California and Eastern seaboard and were known as cheaters in the society who in myriad ways tried to con their gambling customers.
+Rorabaugh, in 1979, characterized the American nation as obsessed with salvation and money.
+Gambling historically has a crucial space in the subjects of crime, sin and spirit, which is because of money-infatuated cultural influence (Binde, 2001).
+Chance-taking games were perceived as a sin (Winship, 1939, pp. 10-11).
+Conventionally, people involved in gambling from the areas of Mississippi, California and the Eastern seaboard were known as cheaters in the society who, in myriad ways, tried to con their gambling customers.
 The gambling theme became popular in novels and stories in the late 19th century (Oriad, 1991).
-According to Asbury the trend of writing novels on gambling themes was popular till early 20th century (Coates, 1930).
-The relationship between crime and gambling has also been demonstrated exaggeratedly in the movies showing the bad people in charge of gambling venues such as Casinos (Asbury et.
-Al., 1995).
+According to Asbury, the trend of writing novels on gambling themes was popular till the early 20th century (Coates, 1930).
+The relationship between crime and gambling has also been demonstrated exaggeratedly in the movies showing the bad people in charge of gambling venues such as Casinos (Asbury et al., 1995).

 Financial costs

-A compilation of review of the literature presented in 1998 by Adam Rose.
-The researcher conducted a library research by studying thirty-six major studies on the topic of gambling and effects of Casinos on the economy.
+A compilation of a review of the literature presented in 1998 by Adam Rose.
+The researcher conducted library research by studying thirty-six major studies on the topic of gambling and the effects of Casinos on the economy.
 He proposed twelve research propositions based on the results and findings of the studies.
-If the Casino serves as an external market or no and if it functions like a factory that brings the money from external market to local economy?
-Rose draw a conclusion about the casino’s impact on the local economy by positing that “a new casino, or even limited attractiveness and placed in the market that is not saturated, will yield positive economic benefits on net to its host economy.”
-Such conclusion does not cater the issue of financial cost of that a casino puts on the society and economy.
+If the Casino serve as an external market or not, and if it function like a factory that brings money from the external market to the local economy?
+Rose draws a conclusion about the casino’s impact on the local economy by positing that “a new casino, or even limited attractiveness and placed in the market that is not saturated, will yield positive economic benefits on the net to its host economy.”
+Such a conclusion does not cater to the issue of the financial cost that a casino puts on society and the economy.
 Rose further studies the investigations on the negative impact of casinos on the net economy and found that multidimensional and substitutive effects were caused by casino businesses operating in an economy.
-It was found that the casinos did not have multiplying effects on the economies of medium to large scaled cities.
+It was found that the casinos did not have multiplying effects on the economies of medium to large-scale cities.
 (Rose, 1998).

 Around thirteen employment opportunities were created on every one million dollars of revenue in a casino.
-Anderson in 1996 conducted a secondary data research on impacts of casinos and concluded that gambling businesses indicate a larger multiplier of an economy.
-Rose, however, in 1998 assesses Anderson’s analysis of casinos having the largest income generation and output than any study (Rose, 1998).
+Anderson, in 1996, conducted secondary data research on the impacts of casinos and concluded that gambling businesses indicate a larger multiplier of an economy.
+Rose, however, 1998 assessed Anderson’s analysis of casinos as having the largest income generation and output than any study (Rose, 1998).

-In 2003 the University of Illinois assesses the effects of casino business on the economy of Illinois based on the data of the fiscal year of 2000-2001.
+In 2003, the University of Illinois assessed the effects of casino business on the economy of Illinois based on the data of the fiscal year 2000-2001.
 The research indicated that a number of eleven thousand people got jobs in the casino that subsequently created another forty-five thousand direct opportunities and brought eighty-seven thousand induced vacancies.
 The researchers found that major economic impact of a casino on the economy was caused by the taxation to the government, however, locally the effects were smaller due to limited expenses incurred by casinos for vendors and leakage (REAL).
-Dollars 184.8 million were the total expenses incurred by casino industry that generated dollars 521 million additionally as output overall in the economy of Illinois state majorly in the industries of durables and services.
+Dollars 184.8 million were the total expenses incurred by the casino industry, generating dollars 521 million additionally as output overall in the economy of Illinois state, majorly in the industries of durables and services.
 That impact was in the Illinois state not necessarily such a multiplier to Allen County (REAL).

-A research report presented by Connecticut Economic Resource Center concluded that Casino multiplier created 1.3x jobs in the economy of Wichita State and earning by 1.57x (CERC).
+A research report presented by the Connecticut Economic Resource Center concluded that the Casino multiplier created 1.3x jobs in the economy of Wichita State and earnings by 1.57x (CERC).

-Casinos work as engines for growth of the economies or not is a question, researchers have been seeking an answer to.
-By economic growth researchers mean the employment opportunities, economic development, and promotion of tourism industry and more tax revenue to the government that can be spent on the health and education of people in the society.
+Casinos work as engines for the growth of the economies or not is a question researchers have been seeking an answer to.
+By economic growth, researchers mean the employment opportunities, economic development, and promotion of the tourism industry and more tax revenue to the government that can be spent on the health and education of people in the society.
 La Porte County could not grow in employment as though there was casino operating successfully in the city, the same case was reported for Detroit.
-The difference before and after the built of casino needs to be investigated before inferring the factors (Morse and Goss, 2007).
+The difference before and after the building of a casino needs to be investigated before inferring the factors (Morse and Goss, 2007).

 An investigative study in 2005 conducted by Crowe analyzed the effect of casinos on the hospitality business in the economy.
-The researcher assumed twenty percent rooms in hotels as complimentary reservations and fifty percent for the business tourists whereas rest thirty percent was assumed to cater the travellers in the town who came to visit the casinos.
+The researcher assumed twenty percent of rooms in hotels as complimentary reservations and fifty percent for business tourists, whereas the rest thirty percent was assumed to cater to the travelers in the town who came to visit the casinos.
 The report suggested that there was eighty-five percent occupancy per annum but the breakdown was not discussed 9 (Crowe, 2005).

-Grinols, in 2004 in his investigation “Gambling in America” describes the effect of cannibalization caused by taxation charges paid by casinos in Illinois based on the tax receipt data.
+Grinols, in 2004, in his investigation “Gambling in America,” describes the effect of cannibalization caused by taxation charges paid by casinos in Illinois based on the tax receipt data.
 The researcher divided the tax receipts into ten categories.
-A total 21 data quarters was gathered and proximity of the tax receipts with the casinos business was determined.
-It was concluded based on the study results that tax receipts’ distance from casinos business that an additional revenue generated from the business influenced on many industries.
+A total of 21 data quarters were gathered, and the proximity of the tax receipts with the casino business was determined.
+It was concluded, based on the study results, that tax receipts’ distance from casinos business and additional revenue generated from the business influenced many industries.
 An overall 170 dollars were contributed to the economy on every one thousand earnings of casinos.
-The researcher also found that on industries the casino revenue was ten to thirty miles away and he suggested further research along these lines of gambling effect (Grinols, 2004).
+The researcher also found that in industries, the casino revenue was ten to thirty miles away, and he suggested further research along these lines of gambling effect (Grinols, 2004).

 The literature has shown that the casino businesses have clear economic effects, however, a large research body has investigated the social cost caused by the casinos in the society.
-The next section of literature review will be compiling the findings of typical and modern research on the social cost of casino industry present in the economy.
+The next section of the literature review will compile the findings of typical and modern research on the social cost of the casino industry present in the economy.

 References